RaffaeleSgarro/vaadin-autocomplete/README.md

 Developers here
 ===============

-After making changes to the addon, you may want to

-    # In the "autocomplete" project
-    mvn clean install

-And to see the result in the provided UI:
+To start the development UI in the `autocomplete` directory:

-    # In the "demo" project
     # If widgetset needs to be recompiled
     mvn clean package
     mvn jetty:run
+    # in another console
+    mvn vaadin:run-codeserver

 There are currently two UIs: